rugbyprof/5303-Adv-Database/walmart_data/README.md

 I then clean them up a bit and build a list that was used to query the walmart api for products.
 I left this file in here just as an example of php reading json.

+## read_products.php

+Reads the json object 'allProducts.json' into an associative array.